TERREMEMBER/znbase/docs/content/stable/quick-start/create-local-cluster/macos.md

 ---
-title: Create a local YugabyteDB cluster on macOS
+title: Create a local ZNbaseDB cluster on macOS
 headerTitle: 2.
 Create a local cluster
 linkTitle: 2.
 Create a local cluster
 description: Create a local cluster on macOS in less than five minutes.